-- 4. Lower the front wheel so that it is on the ground, and then put the sidestand down. - 5.
-Tighten the wheel axle, the front wheel axle pinch bolt and the brake caliper bolts to the specified torques.
+- 4. Take the motorcycle off the centerstand so that the front wheel is on the ground, and then put the sidestand down. - Tighten the wheel axle, the front wheel axle pinch bolt and the brake caliper bolts to the specified torques.